Umbrella companies and IR35 off-payroll rules

 The legislation first came into effect for the public sector in 2017.
-Upcoming changes in April 2021 mean IR35 will also impact medium and large businesses in the private sector.
-The responsibility for assessing IR35 status will thus turn from the contractor to employers, with the intention of reducing the amount of incorrect assessments.
+The changes in April 2021 mean IR35 also impacts medium and large businesses in the private sector.
+The responsibility for assessing IR35 status thus turned from the contractor to employers, with the intention of reducing the number of incorrect assessments.

-Read our article on everything you need to know about IR35 for a complete guide to the legislation.
+Read our article on everything you need to know about IR35 for an overview of the legislation.

 When a contractor works through an umbrella company, they become an employee.
 This means standard income tax and National Insurance contributions apply.
 As the contractor is an employee and not a limited company working as such, IR35 will not apply as they already pay the correct taxes.

 Those inside IR35 may choose to work through an umbrella company due to reduced paperwork and to ensure taxes are managed correctly.
 However, doing so reduces the contractor’s ability to optimise their taxes.
 While limited companies would previously determine their own IR35 status, this will now turn to the hirer.

 When the legislation hit the public sector in 2017, many contractors were placed inside IR35 so that standard contributions were paid, and fines were avoided.
 However, this was widely criticised as they didn’t receive any employment benefits despite paying the same level of taxes.
 With an umbrella company, contractors receive employment benefits like statutory pay and business expenses.